Free Erie County Public Records Lookup (Search Anyone)

 Clicking on the hot-linked case number will yield more information about the case, including a full writeup of events, including the court date on which the marriage was decreed to be over.

-For more information about conducting an Erie County case search for divorce records, contact the Clerk at the following address or phone number:
+For more information about conducting a local case search for records of dissolved marriages, refer to the tutorial on tracking down Erie County divorce information or contact the Erie County Clerk at the following address or phone number:

 Erie County Clerk of Courts